Mahmoud-A1i/DrugModel/README.md

 ### Dynamic Coefficient Adjustment

-The coefficients $\alpha$ and $\beta$ are adjusted during training based on the model's performance:
+The coefficients $\alpha$ and $\beta$ are adjusted during training based on the model's performance at the end of every epoch:

 $$ \alpha_{new} = \begin{cases}
 \min(\alpha + \alpha_{adjust\_rate}, \alpha_{max}), & \text{if } validity\_score < validity\_threshold \\